-Based in Bordeaux, Paris, Provence and available worldwide
+Photographer in Bordeaux, Paris, Provence and available worldwide

 Ever since I was a little boy, I’ve been captivated by the world of cinematography and the sheer magic of analogue photography.
-Becoming a professional Fine Art wedding photographer was a natural choice for me, although I took a slightly circuitous route to get there.
+Becoming a professional Fine Art wedding photographer in Bordeaux was a natural choice for me, although I took a slightly circuitous route to get there.

 My photography is graceful, soft and natural.
 I’d like to think that my sensitive, kind nature and my emotional intelligence play a part in that.